 Students are required to purchase a pair of industrial safety glasses for use in all Industrial Technology courses.

 (Prerequisite: None)

-The subjects offered in the Industrial Technology curriculum are designed to meet the needs of young people who want to pursue a technical career.
+Industrial Technology courses are designed to meet the needs of young people who want to pursue a technical career.
 Many of the sequences will lead into post-secondary study at the trade school or community college level.